Providence Quarter Residential Development – North Yorkshire

 Skipton, North Yorkshire

-In order to achieve Roughaw Close Phase 2, Bowman Riley successfully managed the planning process to include consultation with the Local Ward Councillors, the local community and a well-attended consultation with the existing residents.
+We successfully managed the planning process to include consultation with the local ward councillors, the community and residents of the existing housing scheme.

-The site is within the south side of the market town of Skipton, adjacent to the Leeds – Liverpool Canal and the main access route into the town centre, Keighley Road and the design maximises the site potential by orientating the living areas within the apartments to take advantage of the beautiful aspect overlooking the canal.
+The design maximises the site’s potential by orientating the living areas within the apartments to take advantage of the beautiful aspect overlooking the canal.

-Designed with sustainability as a key factor, Roughaw Close achieved Code for Sustainable Homes Level 3 and Secured by Design Part 2 accreditation.
+Designed with sustainability and security as key factors; Roughaw Close achieved Code for Sustainable Homes Level 3 and Secured by Design Part 2 accreditation.